ScienceSoft USA Corporation

-ScienceSoft USA Corporation, doing business as ScienceSoft, is an international IT consulting and software development company headquartered in McKinney, Texas, USA and operating in the US, the Gulf Cooperation Council, and the EU.
+ScienceSoft USA Corporation, doing business as ScienceSoft, is an international AI transformation and software development company headquartered in McKinney, Texas, USA and operating in the US, the Gulf Cooperation Council, and the EU.

 History

 ScienceSoft USA Corporation originated in NILIM Cooperative (Scientific Research Laboratory of Inventive Machine), founded in 1989 by scientist Val Tsurikov.
 NILIM Cooperative studied artificial intelligence and created a technology of computer-aided invention, which simulated the process of human thinking on the basis of TRIZ (the theory of inventive problem-solving).

 Starting in 1996, ScienceSoft developed semantic search, a project initially launched by NILIM Cooperative as part of a computer-aided invention solution.
 At first, ScienceSoft was an exclusive software development partner for its Invention Machine, but, in the early 2000s, Invention Machine was acquired by IHS Inc., driving ScienceSoft to change its business model.

 In 2002, ScienceSoft USA Corporation was first engaged in IT outsourcing and custom software development, and became a fully independent business entity.
 Between 2006 and 2011, they collaborated with IBM.
 In 2007, ScienceSoft joined the Oracle Partner Network.

 In 2017, ScienceSoft partnered with Magento and ServiceNow.
 In 2018, ScienceSoft USA Corporation was accredited with the Better Business Bureau and got an A+ rating from the organization.

 In 2016, ScienceSoft became a Microsoft partner and has maintained the status of Microsoft Solution Partner since 2022.

 In 2020, the company gained an AWS Select Tier Services Partner status.

 In 2022, ScienceSoft USA Corporation became the winner of the 2022 Health Tech Digital Awards in the category of Best Healthcare Technology Solution.
 In 2022 and 2023, ScienceSoft USA Corporation was listed among The Americas’ Fastest-Growing Companies by the Financial Times.
 The same years, the International Association of Outsourcing Professionals (IAOP) mentioned ScienceSoft in its annual Global Outsourcing 100 list.
+In 2025, ScienceSoft became a Gold Member of the Healthcare Information and Management Systems Society (HIMSS).